sdegutis/immaculatalibrary.com/site/data/snippets/2021-12-15-considerations-against-temptations-of-taste-and-feeling.md

 sortOrder: 261
 ---

-> Bemember, moreover, that of all the pleasures of the senses those of taste and feeling are the lowest.
+> Remember, moreover, that of all the pleasures of the senses those of taste and feeling are the lowest.
 >
 > We have them in common with all animals, even the most imperfect, while there are many which lack the other three, seeing, hearing, and smelling.
 >